pratikramesh1/pratikramesh1.github.io/README.md

 I earned my masters in ECE in 2022 at Georgia Tech, advised by Rishikesan Kamaleswaran where I  worked on machine translation of bio-sensors as a research assistant.

 ### Research Interest
+- Model Merging
 - Representation Learning
 - Robustness
 - Generative Models

 ### Education
-- Ph.D. in Machine Learning, Georgia Institute of Technology (_Jan_2023_)
+- Ph.D. in Machine Learning, Georgia Institute of Technology, 2023
   Advisor: Professor Judy Hoffman
-- M.Sc. in Electrical and Computer Engineering, Georgia Institute of Technology (_May_2022_)
+- M.Sc. in Electrical and Computer Engineering, Georgia Institute of Technology, 2022
-- B.Tech in Electronics and Communication Engineering, PES University (_May_2019)
+- B.Tech in Electronics and Communication Engineering, PES University, 2019

 ## Publications